rgrindle/y2eq/README.md

 ```
 The model will be saved as SRvGD/models/y2eq_transformer.pt (model on final epoch) and SRvGD/models/BEST_y2eq_transformer.pt (best model according to validation loss).
 There are several variations of y2eq-transformer that can be trained just like this one.
 These variations can be found in SRvGD/src/srvgd/architecture/transformer/.

+In all these transform models, checkpointing can be used by changing `checkpoint_filename` and `model_name`.

 ### Example 2b: Train the neural network (convolutional seq2seq)
 To train the y2eq-transformer model on the dataset created by Example 1,
 ```